Laugharne: Laugharne Corporation

-Laugharne Corporation is an almost unique institution and, together with the City of London Corporation, the last surviving mediæval corporation in the United Kingdom.
-The Corporation was established in 1291 by Sir Guy de Brian (Gui de Brienne), a Marcher Lord.
+Laugharne Corporation is a rare surviving medieval corporation in the United Kingdom.
+The corporation was established in 1291 by Sir Guy de Brian (Gui de Brienne), a Marcher Lord.
 Laugharne Corporation holds extensive historical records.

-The Corporation is presided over by the portreeve, wearing his traditional chain of gold cockle shells (one added by each portreeve, with his name and date of tenure on the reverse), the aldermen, and the body of burgesses.
+The corporation is presided over by the portreeve, wearing his traditional chain of gold cockle shells (one added by each portreeve, with his name and date of tenure on the reverse), the aldermen, and the body of burgesses.
 The title of portreeve is conferred annually, with the portreeve being sworn in on the first Monday after Michaelmas at the Big Court.
 The Corporation holds a court leet half-yearly formerly dealing with criminal cases, and a court baron every fortnight, dealing with civil suits within the lordship, especially in matters related to land, where administration of the common fields was dealt with.
 The Laugharne open-field system is one of only two surviving and still in use today in Britain.

 'In Elizabeth's reign, the lordship passed to Sir John Perrott of Haroldston, a fact for which the inhabitants of Laugharne have had cause to regret.
 As at Carew Perrot modernised the castle, but he was the most unscrupulous "land-grabber" of his age, and in 1574 he induced the burgesses to part with three hundred acres of land in return for an annuity of £9 6s.
 8d.
 The records say that "diverse burgesses of the said towne did not assent to same", and that it was "to the great decaying of many".
 It would be interesting to know by what methods of bribery or intimidation Sir John was able to accomplish his nefarious purposes.'